MathieuBuisson/Powershell-Utility/PodcastDownload/README.md

 Same parameters as Get-Podcast, plus :

-MediaFileUrl : To specify one or more mediafiles to download by entering their direct URL.
+MediaFileUrl : To specify one or more media files to download by entering their direct URL.

 Destination : To specify the destination folder where to save the podcast files.
 By default, it is the current directory.